beeware/toga/docs/reference/api/containers/scrollcontainer.rst

 Scroll Container
 ================

-An container widget that can display a layout larger that the area of the container, with overflow controlled by scrollbars.
+A container widget that can display a layout larger that the area of the container, with overflow controlled by scroll bars.

 .. figure:: /reference/images/ScrollContainer.png
    :align: center